sevengivings/irremocon/README.md

 Prototype 2nd

-Added light sensor to A0 pin for detection of operation of ourdoor unit.
+Added light sensor to A0 pin for detection of operation of ourdoor unit(not working properly for now).
 ```
 sensor:
   - platform: adc